CNRM

 Conclusion

 Killing is never a solution to any problem.
+What goes around, comes around.

 Please support our efforts through your active participation in this programme.
 Please help us spread the word and send this link out as widely as you can.